syncfusion-content/blazor-docs/blazor/file-manager/upload.md

 </SfFileManager>

 ```
+N> When `DirectoryUpload` is `true`, you can upload only folders and their files.
+When it is `false`, you can upload only individual files.
+You cannot upload files and folders at the same time.

 The screenshot below shows after successfully selecting a directory it uploads all the file inside it automatically.
 This demonstrates how the `DirectoryUpload` property works in the Blazor FileManager component.